 Why Should I Attend the Forum?

-The Global Child Nutrition Forum is the largest international conference on school meals in the world.
-The Forum is a rare opportunity to share your experience with school meal programs – including successes and challenges – and to learn what others are doing.
-The Forum provides the opportunity to interact with experts from around the world, see other school meal programs in action, share your programs and products, and more.
+The Global Child Nutrition Forum is an opportunity to share your experience with school meal programs – including successes and challenges – and to learn what others are doing.
+The Forum provides the opportunity to interact with experts from around the world and see other school meal programs in action.

 The Forum helps to facilitate healthy and sustainable relationships between national governments operating school meal programs and the private sector.
 Multinational, regional, and national companies of all sizes are welcome to attend.
 The Forum offers opportunities to exhibit your services and products at a dedicated booth in the Market Place as well as to participate in workshops and sessions designed to facilitate greater communication and exchange of ideas between the public and private sector actors directly concerned with school meal programs and related matters.